-To sustain this free service, we receive affiliate commissions via some of our links.
-This doesn’t affect rankings.
+To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

-Best Dog Treats For…
+Dog Treat Reviews: Best Dog Treats For…

-The crunchy texture helps remove plaque and tartar buildup as well as freshen the dog’s breath.
+The crunchy texture helps remove plaque and tartar build-up as well as freshen your dog’s breath.
 These American-made dog treats are a hit with many different dog breeds.
 However, if you are looking for a natural, dye-free product, skip ahead to this one.

 Unfortunately, many older dogs have a few teeth missing, which can make eating treats a challenge.
 Fortunately, your senior dog can enjoy these Soft Savories from Hill’s.